 (Web) Site Design

-We tried to organize the site to be clear, transparent, and as useful as possible; sort of like a book!
+We tried to organize the site to be clear, transparent, and as useful as possible.

-We’re hoping to reach more people in more places with useful do-it-yourself and learning-by-doing information while also allowing ourselves, as much as possible, to live rurally, farm, and practice our crafts.
-If the site saves us and others from using petroleum resources while enriching communication with people who are interested in some of the same things we’re interested in, then we’ll have succeeded.
+We’re hoping to reach more people in more places with useful do-it-yourself and learning-by-doing information while also allowing ourselves, as much as possible, to live rurally, farm, and make useful, beautiful things.

 All feedback is appreciated.